Silvinecoder/igdb-proxyapi/README.md

 We first import axios

 ```
-async function loadGames (ID, search = '') {
+async function loadGames (ID = '', search = '') {
 ```
-I've created an async function called loadGames - the function accepts the two parameters ID and search - the search default is empty, but it's functionality searches for specific games - in the url it would appear as ?search=Mario if the user searches for Mario.
-If the search is also undefined it's empty
+I've created an async function called loadGames.

+The function accepts the two parameters ID and search; by default, these parameters are empty/undefined until the user triggers the operation and searches for a specific game.
+In the URL, the endpoint would look like this if the user searches for Mario: ?search=Mario

-The ID is a unique identifier about each specific game; this can include the ratings, company, platform .. etc
+As for the ID its a unique identifier about each game; in our object, it includes the ratings, company, platform .. etc.

 ```
  const { API_URL, API_TOKEN } = process.env
 ```
-This creates two consts called API_URL and API_TOKEN which are destructuring assignment to process.env

-Process.env represents the state of the system environment of our app when it starts
+This creates two conts called API_URL and API_TOKEN.
+The way this const is built, it's a destructuring assignment that makes it possible to unpack values from arrays, or properties from objects, into distinct variables, which processes the env variables the shows the state of the system environment of our app.

 The code above is the same as below: